Montreal... Eateries enjoyed and worth re-visiting...

 • More streets worth walking - Boulevard St-Laurent (walk until you bump into Schwartz's Deli); Rue Ste Catherine - a shopping street - but I am not a big shopper so don't often go there.

 • Old Montreal.
-A must see - and maybe in October it will not be shoulder to shoulder tourists...
+A must see - and maybe in October it will not be shoulder-to-shoulder tourists...
 I will peek at the boutiques at Marché Bonsecours - you might recognize some of the vendors from the Toronto One of a Kind shows.

 • Enjoy! and hope we will meet and chat in Montreal! or...
 Je l'espère, nous allons rencontrer et de discuter à Montréal (Translated in nanoseconds by iTranslate - translation better be accurate or I may be in trouble...)